 Why Is Hip Mobility Important?

 Tight hamstrings are a common complaint.
-It may be because it’s one of the most noticeable things to show up in our yoga practice and in our daily lives.
-How many times have you heard someone say “I can’t even touch my toes anymore!”
+This may be because it’s one of the most noticeable things to show up in our yoga practice and in our daily lives.
+How many times have you heard someone say, “I can’t even touch my toes anymore!”
 Or maybe you have said this yourself.
-Now, touching our toes does not define our worth; the awareness of this limitation, tightness, or even tension in this area of the body simply provides opportunities for us to investigate.
-Too often, this investigation leads to wanting to repeatedly stretch the area with the desire to lengthen it and hopefully release the tightness.
-However, continuously stretching the hamstrings will likely not provide us with the flexibility we desire.
-In fact, it may cause further tension, pain, and/or injury to the hamstrings and other areas in our bodies.
-In order to increase flexibility while maintaining the health of the muscles, we must incorporate facilitated stretching into our yoga practice.
+Now, touching our toes does not define our worth; the awareness of this limitation and tension in this area of the body simply provides opportunities for us to investigate.
+Too often, this investigation leads to repeatedly stretching the area in order to lengthen and hopefully release the tightness.
+However, continuously stretching hamstrings will not likely provide us with the flexibility we desire and may actually cause further tension, pain, or injury to hamstrings and other areas in our bodies.
+In order to increase flexibility while maintaining the health of the muscles, we must incorporate a technique called facilitated stretching.

 WHAT EXACTLY IS MUSCLE TIGHTNESS?

-First let’s discuss why muscles become tight.
+First, let’s discuss why muscles become tight.
 Muscle tightness results from an increase in tension through active or passive mechanisms.
-Passively, muscles can become shortened through postural adaptation or scarring; actively, muscles can become shorter due to spasm or contraction.
+Passively, muscles can become shortened through postural adaptation — think sitting, or walking in high heels all day — or through injury and scarring.
+Actively, muscles can become shorter due to spasm or contraction.
 Regardless of the cause, tightness limits range of motion and may create a muscle imbalance.

 Page, Phil.
 “Current concepts in muscle stretching for exercise and rehabilitation.”
 International journal of sports physical therapy vol. 7,1 (2012)

 What is facilitated stretching, and how can we utilize it to increase flexibility in our hamstrings?